TA101: Understanding yourself and others Your communication toolkit

 To go on to further training in TA ·

 You might want to use it to improve your relationships creating more fulfilment and love in your life

 You might want to use it to improve how you communicate so that you have more opportunities in life.

 This course also follows the internationally recognised TA101 curriculum.

 When and where is the next course?

-Go to the 2019 Workshop page to find out the dates.
+Go to the events page to find out the dates.
 The days are generally 9am - 4:30pm, however you will get information confirming exact times closer to the course.
 Course numbers are no more than 20.

 How do I sign up?

-Go to the 2019 Workshop page and book directly from the TA101 events.
+For the next TA101 30th & 31st October 2020 book directly here.
 Cost includes a 2-day workshop, cost of materials, morning & afternoon tea...plus free book.